COALINDIA

 (([email protected];))

-Coal India unit Bharat Coking Coal skyrockets 95.7% in stock market debut
+Coal India unit Bharat Coking Coal valued at $2.2 billion after stellar market debut

-Bharat Coking Coal is a subsidiary of government-owned Coal India COAL.NS, one of the world's largest coal producers.
+The company, which produces coking coal - a key steelmaking raw material - is a unit of government-owned Coal India COAL.NS, one of the world's largest coal producers.
+This is India's first mainboard listing of 2026.

 (([email protected]; +91 9558725583;))

-Bharat Coking Coal is a subsidiary of government-owned Coal India COAL.NS, one of the world's largest coal producers.
+The company, which produces coking coal - a key steelmaking raw material - is a unit of government-owned Coal India COAL.NS, one of the world's largest coal producers.
+This is India's first mainboard listing of 2026.

 (([email protected]; +91 9558725583;))